 Ingredients to make this lasagna bolognese

-- Bolognese sauce The bolognese is made from ground beef, ground pork, white wine, carrots, celery, salt and pepper.
+- Bolognese sauce (from our sister site) The bolognese is made from ground beef, ground pork, white wine, carrots, celery, salt and pepper.
 It is cooked for a few hours so I like to make a big pot of the ragu sauce and use half to go over tagliatelle for dinner one night and the other half I will freeze to make this lasagna al forno on a different day.
 If you do not have time to make a classic bolognese, you can make an American meat sauce that takes very little time 🙂

 - Lasagna noodles.
 I have included my preferred method of how to cook lasagna noodles below.